rachelnewby/CV/README.md

 <br>
 As a Makers Academy graduate, I'm skilled at working in agile environments, test-driven development, object-oriented programming, front- and backend development, and at quickly learning and adapting to new technologies.
 Tech skills include: JavaScript, Ruby, React, Node, Sinatra, Jest, RSpec, Mongodb, PostgreSQL, Express, HTML, CSS. <br>
 <br>
 Prior to training as a developer, I worked in PR and corporate communications for over a decade in a host of sectors, including technology, healthcare, automotive, education, finance, and legal.
-During this time I honed my communication, strategic, and business accumen skills.
+During this time I honed my communication, strategic, and business acumen skills.
 You can read my blog which details my career change journey [here.](https://medium.com/@rachelnewby/im-becoming-a-software-engineer-here-s-why-cdf9c4475d28)

 ---------------------------------------------
 ## :roller_coaster: Projects